thebernardlim/til/Sitecore/Sitecore 9 Installation Guide.md

 Set the value of $SqlServerwith the following syntax: &quot;localhost\{SQL Instance Name}&quot; rather than with just the Ensure that your SQL Server has mixed authentication enabled, to allow for SQL Server Authentication connections.
 Also ensure that login user has Login enabled.

+## “There are errors” in Experience Analytics

+Ensure that any certificate-related connection string under ConnectionStrings.config has the correct certificate thumbprint value for ‘FindValue’ attribute.
+To get the correct certificate thumbprint value, go to IIS.
+Click on ‘Server Certificates’.
+Choose the respective client certificate (would probably be named as ‘prefix’.xconnect_client), choose ‘Details’ tab.
+Check the value of the ‘Thumbprint’ attribute.
+This should match the ‘FindValue’ attributes above.
+If already matches, also ensure that ‘XConnect’ instance & XConnect App Pool is running.